hyemiie/markDownEditor/README.md

   Write markdown syntax while instantly seeing it rendered as formatted, readable content.

 - **User authentication and access control**
-  - Users register and log in to access the application.
-  - Only authenticated users can create, view, edit, or share documents, ensuring controlled access to files and collaborative features.
+ Users have to register and log in to access the application.
+Only authenticated users can create, view, edit, or share documents, ensuring controlled access to files and collaborative features.

 - **Split editor and preview view**
   Edit content and view the rendered output side by side for fast feedback while writing.